A/N: Alright so basically this is just season four being written from Audrey's POV. Hope you like it. Review please!

 Jack reached for the handle but turned back instead.
 "Audrey."

-I look up.
-He continues, "Your father's a very perceptive man.
+I looked up.
+He continued, "Your father's a very perceptive man.
 I would like to tell him about us before he finds out on his own."

-I think of how I can explain it.
+I thought of how I could explain it.
 "Look, my father is very old fashioned.
 Even though Paul and I are separated, he-he still considers us married."